dennyzhang/today-learning/README.md

       * [Jan, 2018](#jan-2018)
       * [Nov, 2017](#nov-2017)

+Personal diary for what I have learned day by day.

-Personal memo for #today-learnings in our DevOps slack group https://www.dennyzhang.com/slack
+Check more in #today-learnings channel of our DevOps slack group https://www.dennyzhang.com/slack

+**Notice: this memo shouldn't include any sensitive info which is against my employer's interests**

 ## Jan, 2018
 [Denny Today] Jan 25th, Houston TX